ishwarrimal/bitcoinprice-guessing-game/README.md

 4. Mobile friendly.

 # Future Scope:
+- Using TS for robustness, reliability and maintanability.
 - **Security**: Enabling authentication and authorization.
 - **Internationalization**: Creating JSON file to store UI constants.
 - **Leader board**: With login session, we can store the user score in databse.